astraylinux/study/tools/mongo_c/README.md

 ```

 ##test.c and test.py
-In test.c, I have to write a fuction to achieve 'urlencode'.
-In 'mongo-c-driver', connect to mongodb is use a url that contain user name, password, host and auth source.
-It's url, so some special characters have to be dealed by urlencode.
-I was connecting with mongodb, then, I readed some data from 'test.data' and converted to a bson object, then update to mongodb at last.
+In 'test.c', I have to write a function to achieve 'urlencode'.
+In 'mongo-c-driver', connect to Mongodb is use a url that contain user name, password, host and auth source.
+It's url, so some special characters have to be handled by urlencode.
+I was connecting with Mongodb, then, I read some data from 'test.data' and converted to a Bson object, then update to Mongodb at last.

-In test.py, The 'ctypes' module is necessary, then I load the 'libupdate.so' and redefine the functions by python, then call they.
+In test.py, The 'ctypes' module is necessary, then I load the 'libupdate.so' and redefine the functions by python, then call them.
 It's easy.
 ```python
 #!/usr/bin/env python
 # encoding: utf-8